bvantuan/parseme-utilities/st-organizers/splitting/README.md

 where `file1.cupt`, `file2.cupt`, ... are the input CUPT files.

 Let the size of a set be it's number of sentences.
-The tool performs a binary search (within the sequence of sizes from 0 to M) for the appropriate size of the test set.
-In each step, for the given test set size, the input dataset (all files following `-i`) is randomly split into a train set and a test set a given number of times (`10` by default, use `-n` to change it) and the average number of unseen MWEs in the test set is determined.
+The tool performs a binary search (within the sequence `1`..`M-1`, where `M` is the size of the entire dataset) for the appropriate size of the test set.
+In each step, for the given test set size, the input dataset (all files following `-i`) is randomly split into a train set and a test set a given number of times (`10` by default, you can increase it using `-n` to get more reliable results) and the average number of unseen MWEs in the test set is determined.

 ### Splitting